element36-io/hyperfridge-r0/docs/runtime.md

- # Runtime measurements
+ # Performance measurements

 Conclusions:
--
-- It takes hours without hardware acceleration to produce the STARK on strong laptop hardware, but it can be considered.
-Still we this would be  fast-enough, because the banking backend updates its data only once a working day.

 - With hardware acceleration (CUCA) we have execution times for a proof around **10-20 minutes**.
-We could not test hardware accelartion due to compile errors with Risc-Zero framework and CUDA drivers.
+We could not test hardware acceleration due to lack of memory, but testing with other examples shows dramatic speed-up.
 - Cost is estimated around 0.5 USD per proof with hardware acceleration.
 Upper bound (no hardware acceleration) is around 2-6 USD per proof (Cost basis AWS EC2 instance c5d.12xlarge, no CUDA)
 - RSA framework is biggest bottleneck.
 It might be interesting to apply the [Big-Integer Patch](https://github.com/risc0/RustCrypto-crypto-bigint/tree/risczero) of Risc0 to the RSA crate, but this was not investigated further.

 ### Reference Hardware

-Hardware: Gaming Laptop, Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070:
+Hardware: Gaming Laptop, Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070 (8GB)
 vendor_id	: GenuineIntel
 cpu family	: 6
 model		: 183